 The goof items below may give away important plot points.

-When the antimatter "bomb" exploded in the helicopter, the the shock-wave blasted off part of the roof inside St. Peter's Basilica (Right on top of altar).
-At the end of the movie when Camerlengo burns himself near the altar, there were no remnants of debris and the candles were still burning.
+When the antimatter "bomb" exploded in the helicopter, the shock-wave blasted off part of the roof inside St. Peter's Basilica (right on top of altar).
+At the end of the movie, when the Camerlengo burns himself near the altar, there were no remnants of debris and the candles were still burning.

 The timer on the antimatter bomb shows just over a third full, but the time they said they have left is 7 minutes, and later "a little over 5 minutes".
 But when the bomb threat was made, they had about 4 hours before the bomb would explode.
 According to the timer they would have had only about 15 minutes before the bomb exploded, however this doesn't add up to the time they used to find the bomb.

 Near the end of the movie when the explosion occurs, everyone and everything is scattered around, but when Camerello lands and everyone runs toward him the police officers all have their hats on untouched.